cattron313/AttributedPhotoViewer/README.md

 # Slack Coding Challenge

 For this challenge, I will be implementing a photo viewer in a grid layout.
 To enlarge each image, I will create my own UI similar to [Lightbox][http://lokeshdhakar.com/projects/lightbox2/].
+I decided to create a photo viewer of Unsplash's currated list of photos with attribution to the photographers who took these photos.

 ### Program Setup
 Start the program in 3 simple steps!